hpc/charliecloud/doc-src/install.rst

 Run time
 --------

-Systems used for running images need:
+Systems used for running images in the standard unprivileged mode need:

 * Recent Linux kernel with :code:`CONFIG_USER_NS=y`.
 * C compiler and standard library